WICG/attribution-reporting-api/README.md

 ### Handling an impression event

-An impression event will be logged to storage if the resulting document being navigated to ends up sharing the conversion destination eTLD+1.
+An impression event will be logged to storage if the resulting document being navigated to ends up sharing the an eTLD+1 with the conversion destination of the impression.
 Concretely, this impression logs <`impressiondata`, `conversiondestination`, `reportingorigin`, `impressionexpiry`> to a new browser storage area.

 When an impression is logged for <`reportingorigin`, `conversiondestination`>, existing impressions matching this pair will be